Yaskawa-Global/SmartPendantSDK/csharp/README.md

 `cp ~/Downloads/thrift-0.12.0/lib/csharp/Thrift.dll ~/Documents/SmartPendantSDK/csharp`

+`dotnet restore`

-`msbuild SDK.csproj /t:build`
+`dotnet msbuild SDK.csproj /t:build`

 now if all went well you succesfully created your Yaskawa SDK.

-you may create a new project using `dotnet new console`, then add the reference in the project to the YaskawaExtension.dll and Thrift.dll in SmartPendantSDK/csharp. you can use the TestExtension as a starting point to create your own projects.
+you may create a new project in another directory using `dotnet new console`, then add the reference in the project to the YaskawaExtension.dll and Thrift.dll in SmartPendantSDK/csharp.
+You can use the TestExtension as a starting point to create your own projects.